Wealthify doesn't support your browser

 We're showing you this message because we've detected that you're using an unsupported browser which could prevent you from accessing certain features.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 Find out more about which browsers we support

-✓ Charges: We don’t charge you for transferring to or from Wealthify.
-However, always check to see whether your existing pension provider has an exit charge.
+✓ Fee-free consolidation: We won’t charge you for transferring to or from a Wealthify Personal pension, but always check if your existing pension provider has an exit charge.

 With investing, your capital is at risk.
 The tax treatment of your investment will depend on your individual circumstances and may change in the future.